-5 High-Performing Habits to Instill in Your Culture
+5 High-Performing Habits to Instill in Your Culture Whatever your organizational values, vision and beliefs are you'll need the behaviors to support them.

 For example, Google's vision is to make information accessible while Facebook's belief is that "everyone should own their information."
 Whatever your organizational values, vision and beliefs are you'll need the behaviors to support them, which speaks to the importance of habits.